Government Failure

 Favoring Projects with Current Visible Benefits but Hidden or Future Costs

-Because of their obsession with being reelected, politicians are inclined to choose projects with highly visible current benefits but whose costs are not widely known or will only be paid sometime in the future, even if those costs exceed the benefits they provide.
+Because of their obsession with being reelected, politicians choose projects with highly visible current benefits but whose costs are not widely known or will only be paid sometime later, even if those costs exceed the benefits they provide.
 Conversely, they will reject projects with future benefits but visible current costs, even if the future benefits greatly exceed current costs.

 Because most politicians only remain in office for a limited time, they care more about present benefits and less about future costs.
 After all, when costs become payable, they may be out of office; even if they are not, the electorate often forgets about issues of the past.